Off Skate Exercises Session 2 of 3 by Alexander Bont

 12 Jumps 16 Jumps 20 Jumps

-Step Ups: Find a step.
-A big step for advanced, a small step for beginners.
+Find a step — a big step for advanced, a small step for beginners.
 Stand perpendicular to the step.
-Put the right foot down one step so you have your feet on different steps.
-Use the Left foot to do a small hop in the air and then back to the same position.
-As soon as you land do another hop.
-Simple huh?
-Now turn the other way and use the right leg.
-Short track skaters will find your left leg is much better at this exercise.
+Put the right foot down one step so your feet are on different levels.
+Use the left foot to do a small hop in the air and back to the same position.
+As soon as you land, do another hop.
+Then turn the other way and use the right leg.
+Short track skaters will find their left leg is much stronger at this exercise.

 Beginner Intermediate Advanced